bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 -------------

-`fixpunkt werbeagentur gmbh, Bonn <https://www.fixpunkt.com/webentwicklung/typo3/>`_ for giving me the possibility to realize
-`this extension <https://www.fixpunkt.com/webentwicklung/typo3/typo3-extensions/>`_
-and share it with the TYPO3 community.
+`fixpunkt werbeagentur gmbh, Bonn <https://www.fixpunkt.com/webentwicklung/typo3/>`_ for giving me the possibility to realize (partly) `this extension <https://www.fixpunkt.com/webentwicklung/typo3/typo3-extensions/>`_ and share it with the TYPO3 community.